redwilbarrow/ai-se_project_flashcards/README.md

 - Remove decks from the visible gallery
 - View a not-found page for invalid routes
 - Modular JavaScript structure with template-based rendering
+- Responsive design optimized for mobile and desktop screens

 ## Technologies Used